• Skip to primary navigation

 There is an easy step-by-step set-up wizard that takes you through every step of the process.
 You will need an Amazon account to complete your set up.
 But you don’t need an Amazon Prime subscription, though it will certainly improve your experience.

 When it comes to streaming, the Amazon Fire Stick 4K does not come with any content.
-You need to set yourself up with the content that you want via streaming apps.
+You need to set yourself up with the content you want via streaming apps.
 It is simple to download the majority of what you want.

 Amazon Prime Video will come pre-installed, and all you need to do is activate an Amazon Prime Membership to get it working.
 All the most popular apps, such as Netflix, Hulu, HBO, and Sling TV are easily downloaded from the Amazon Store, where native apps that should work seamlessly with your stick are available.